Worth Feeling

 Emotions aren't the problem—they’re central to change

 At their core, emotions are a finely tuned guidance system.
-Shaped by evolution, they direct your attention to what matters most.
+Shaped by evolution, they direct your attention to what matters most, often faster than conscious thought.

-Anger alerts you to a boundary being crossed.
+Anger alerts you to a boundary crossed or goal blocked.

 Sadness signals loss or disconnection.